ndsh/occasional-knowledge/README.md

 ### Map a float value with Arduino
 In Arduino you cannot natively map a float value.
 Period.
 Here is a function that fixes this issue.
+Credit: jonasotto.de / julian-h.de

+// original comment on this issue
+// for arduino :(
+// arduino is stupid.
+// so jonasotto.de and me wrote this.
+// end of problems.

 ```c++
 float mapfloat(float x, float in_min, float in_max, float out_min, float out_max) {